MartinEesmaa/VVCEasy/README.md

 # Tests of VVC videos

-You can test Martin Eesmaa's encoded movies of VVC video codec and follow README.txt instructions.
+You can test Martin Eesmaa's encoded movies of VVC video codec and follow the instructions in README.txt.

 [Tears of Steel VVC](https://mega.nz/folder/64swUYxI#WE5njn2aX6-6fxypNC3gtA)